 reader Posted March 11, 2023 Author Posted March 11, 2023 28 minutes ago, floridarob said: And when you have the choice, always pick the 787, you'll feel the difference after a long flight.
 Yes, or the A350 which offers the same pressurization advantage. floridarob 1 Quote

-Members Riobard Posted March 11, 2023 Members Posted March 11, 2023 So in other words, when not down south, not unlike an average frigid Quebec low-temp dry-air dead-of-winter couch-potato series of days, eyes locked on TV and device screens, reaching over to pull Labbat Blues out of the cooler, passing loads of wind, and out of sheer necessity forcing oneself out of the recliner to nuke more poutine gravy, drain the snake, or toss a log into the fire. splinter1949 and Marc in Calif 2 Quote
+Members Riobard Posted March 11, 2023 Members Posted March 11, 2023 So in other words, when not down south, not unlike an average frigid Quebec low-temp dry-air dead-of-winter couch-potato series of days, eyes locked on TV and device screens, reaching over to pull Labbat Blues out of the cooler, passing loads of wind, and out of sheer necessity forcing oneself out of the recliner to nuke more poutine gravy, drain the snake, or toss a log into the fire.
+Marc in Calif and splinter1949 2 Quote

 vinapu Posted March 11, 2023 Posted March 11, 2023 1 hour ago, floridarob said: And when you have the choice, always pick the 787, you'll feel the difference after a long flight.
 I wish I could agree but no, I like 350 or 777 better fedssocr 1 Quote